oktadev/okta-blog/_source/_posts/2020-02-18-gatsby-react-netlify.md

     src/pages/account.js:1:1
 ```

-To fix this, you can exclude it from compilation.
-Modify the webpack build to exclude it from compilation by adding the JavaScript below to `gatsby-node.js`.
+To fix this, you can exclude it from the compilation process.
+Modify the webpack build to exclude it from compilation by configuring webpack.
+Add the JavaScript below to the bottom of `gatsby-node.js`.

 ```js
 exports.onCreateWebpackConfig = ({ stage, loaders, actions }) => {